untool/untool/README.md

 [![travis](https://img.shields.io/travis/untool/untool.svg)](https://travis-ci.org/untool/untool)<br/>

 `untool` is a JavaScript tool designed to streamline configuration and usage of other JavaScript tools.
 By default, it comes with a basic development and runtime environment for universal React applications.
+This environment is highly modular.
+Every one of its default modules is configurable and extensible - and completely optional.

 #### Installation